rs-anderson/Clustering-Ward-Level-Poverty-Using-Satellite-Imagery/README.md

 ## References

-The methodology was inspired by Jean et al. (https://github.com/nealjean/predicting-poverty) but the pre-trained CNN was trained by Mather (https://github.com/jmather625/predicting-poverty-replication).
+The methodology was inspired by <a href="https://github.com/nealjean/predicting-poverty">Jean et al.</a> but the pre-trained CNN was trained by <a href="https://github.com/jmather625/predicting-poverty-replication">Mather</a>.
 See our paper for the remainder of the references used.